sven-panis/Tutorial_Event_History_Analysis/README.md

 # Tutorial_Event_History_Analysis

-A tutorial on how to perform descriptive, and inferential (Bayesian and Frequentist) discrete-time Event History Analyses (EHA) for time-to-event data from psychological experiments, such as response times, saccade latencies, fixation durations, perceptual dominance durations, etc.
+A set of tutorials on how to perform descriptive, and inferential (Bayesian and Frequentist) discrete-time Event History Analyses (EHA) for time-to-event data from psychological experiments.
+Examples of time-to-event data include response times, saccade latencies, fixation durations, and perceptual dominance durations.

 # Intended audience